Quick start guide

 Access

 To use the cluster one has to 'ssh' to it's frontend node - chuck.
-It is accessible to each user of the CAMK network - there is no separate account.
-However, to use the cluster you have to contact cluster@camk.edu.pl in order to
+It is accessible to each user from the internal network at Batycka - there are no separate accounts on the cluster.
+SSH keys are required.
+Still, to use the cluster you have to contact cluster@camk.edu.pl in order to

-• be assigned to a proper accounting group (usually camk or guest)
+• be assigned to a proper SLURM accounting group (camk employee or guest)

-• set up /work/chuck/<user> directory and quota (if needed).
+• set up /work/chuck/<user> directory and quota (optionally).

-(please write whether you are an employee, guest, student, member of some group and how much space you need - by default employees get 1TB).
+(please indicate whether you are an employee, guest, student, member of some group and how much space you need - by default employees get 1TB).

 The frontend can be used to: